vedithal-amd/rocprofiler-compute/README.md

 * Install dependencies for runtime and for making standalone binary
 * Call the make target which uses Nuitka to build the standalone binary

-Since RHEL 8 ships with glibc version 2.28, this standalone binary can only be run on environment with glibc version greater than 2.28. glibc version can be checked using `ldd --version` command.
+NOTE: Since RHEL 8 ships with glibc version 2.28, this standalone binary can only be run on environment with glibc version greater than 2.28. glibc version can be checked using `ldd --version` command.

+NOTE: libnss3.so shared library is required when using --roof-only option which generates roofline data in PDF format

 To test the standalone binary provide the `--call-binary` option to pytest.